cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 05.md

-# Lesson 05 - Types of data science questions
+# Types of data science questions

 There are, broadly speaking, six categories in which data analyses fall.
 In the approximate order of difficulty, they are: